sbalcombe/stuartbalcombe/content/articles/shipping-value/index.md

 For me this moment came in January when I started my [web app challenge](/a/my-web-app-challenge/).
 For the first time in years I had time to dedicate to building a product of my own.

 I was excited to get started.
-I started by creating a working prototype for my idea using non-technical tools like Google Sheets and Zapier.
+I started by creating a working prototype for my idea using [no code tools](/ship-today) like Google Sheets and Zapier.
 This prototype worked well and my next step was to create a small software product that would greatly improve the user experience and provide a starting point for additional features.

 But then I hit a wall.
 Even building a basic SaaS app requires a lot of functionality to get off the ground.